schibsted/jslt/functions.md

 ### _min(args) -> value_

-`args` can be 1 or more items of the same kind, such as numbers, characters or Strings.
+`args` can be `null`, 1 or more items of the same kind, such as numbers, characters or Strings.
 It can even be an array of items of the same kind.

 Returns the lowest item, or `null`.